flyingcircusio/aramaki/TECHNICAL-NOTES.md

 * review and compare rdflib / pyld handling

+* internal vs. external representation of objects/activites: state versus history/log. this seems to require review of event sourcing systems/architectures.

 ## Object Capabilities (security, access and permission control)

 Right now, access control in the Fediverse is mostly based on ACLs.
 This manages cases like *who can access posts* and *who can send posts to a certain user* by explicitly stating actors in an allow or deny list (usually things like the *followers* or *blocked* collection).
 But a more fine-grained permission management is possible using *object capabilities (OCaps)*.
 There are ideas about how to implement this using ActivityPub, but nothing has reached production-level so far.

 - OCaps background: